 There are lots of critical choices to be made and you need to get each and every one of them right or you stand to lose hundreds or worse.
-Lucky for you, I can help you make wise and informed choices and it won't cost you a dime!
+Lucky for you, I can help you learn how to make wise and informed choices and it won't cost you a penny!

 Carpet Cost and Longevity

+Savvy consumers know that you need to do your automotive homework long before you set foot inside any new car dealership.
 There are plenty of well-known websites geared toward helping consumers make wise and informed choices on new and used car purchases.
-But CARPET buyers beware!

 Every Carpet Dealer is free to charge as much as they want for materials and labor.
 And in addition to making it hard to select the right carpet for you, many carpet dealers also make it very difficult for you to comparison shop by withholding key product information.
-THEY MAKE IT DIFFICULT FOR YOU TO COMPARISON SHOP.
+Learn more about Carpet Specifications

 Padding and labor charges typically increase with higher quality carpet.
 You must be sure the padding you select is capable to last as long as the carpet and meets the carpet manufacturer's guidelines.
 It is more difficult to install heavier carpets and labor prices will increase accordingly.

-Unscrupulous carpet dealers and manufacturers remove, hide or alter key carpet information to prevent you from making wise choices.
-They will change the names on the labels, they remove the important manufacturing specifications and they will hide all the basic product information you need to be able to comparison shop.
+Unscrupulous carpet dealers and manufacturers remove, hide or alter key carpet specification information to prevent you from making wise choices.
+They will change the names on the labels, they remove the important manufacturing specifications and they can hide all the basic product information you need to be able to effectively comparison shop.

 They do this to prevent you from comparison shopping at other stores.
 How do you overcome this problem?
-Carpet Specifications
+Learn about Carpet Specifications

 All Carpet dealers are in business to sell carpet and many are honest and reputable.
 But even in the Best Carpet Stores some carpet salespeople will say just about anything to earn your business, even if what they have to say is totally WRONG!

-Some salespeople are very hungry, some are new to the business, some used to sell used cars and may try to use tricky sales tactics to get you to buy today!
+Some salespeople are very hungry, some are new to the business, some used to sell windows and siding and may try to use tricky sales tactics to get you to buy today!
 Maybe they sold copiers or maybe they used to flip burgers at a fast food restaurant, you just never know.

 That's why you have to always be on guard and never blindly trust any salesperson's advice until you have a chance to verify the information or advice you have been given.

-The truth is, a surprising number of carpet salespeople have limited product experience beyond the limited scope of the manufacturers brochure.
+The truth is, a surprising number of carpet salespeople have limited product knowledge and hands-on experience beyond the limited scope of the manufacturers brochure.
 This means they really don't know how to advise you properly.

-They don't usually have any first-hand product experience.
+They don't have any first-hand product knowledge.
 They have never installed any carpet or flooring products.
 They may have lots of sales experience and may even have sold thousands of rolls of carpet during their many years as a flooring salesperson.

 Some salespeople will just try to sell you based on "what you can afford" whether or not it is the right choice to meet your needs, goals, or lifestyle.
 In this scenario, you will only get what you pay for and in a short period of time your carpet will wear out and in the end... you will be very unhappy with your purchase.